defenseunicorns/uds-core/docs/UDS_CORE_GROUPS.md

 ## Keycloak
 > [!IMPORTANT]
-> All groups are under the Uds-Core parent group.
-Frequently a group will be referred to as Uds-Core/Admin or Uds-Core/Auditor.
+> All groups are under the Uds Core parent group.
+Frequently a group will be referred to as Uds Core/Admin or Uds Core/Auditor.
 In the Keycloak UI this requires an additional click to get down to the sub groups.

 ### Identity Providers ( IDP )

-Generally we recommend following our process for configuring an IDP and and it's group mappings. `uds-identity-config` has some [more docs](https://github.com/defenseunicorns/uds-identity-config/blob/main/docs/CUSTOMIZE.md#customizing-realm) for the process of defining the environment variables for the [realm.json](https://github.com/defenseunicorns/uds-identity-config/blob/main/src/realm.json#L1712-L1813) file as well.

-At this time Google SAML is the only provider configured to work with UDS Core Keycloak out of the box.
-Using Google Workspace for configuring the groups that should be mapped to Keycloak groups via an `Advanced Attribute to Group`.

-There is nothing limiting the use of other IDP's, for example using gitlab or another Keycloak.
+UDS Core ships with a [templated](https://github.com/defenseunicorns/uds-identity-config/blob/main/src/realm.json#L1712-L1813) Google SAML IDP, more documentation to configure the `realmInitEnv` values in [uds-identity-config](https://github.com/defenseunicorns/uds-identity-config/blob/main/docs/CUSTOMIZE.md#customizing-realm).

+Configuring your own IDP can be achieved via:
+* Custom uds-identity-config with a templated realm.json

+* Keycloak Admin UI and click ops

+* Custom [realm.json](https://github.com/defenseunicorns/uds-identity-config/blob/main/src/realm.json#L1712-L1813) for direct import in Keycloak